-TxDOT held a public meeting about this project in May 2019 and did not receive any comments related to any historic properties in the project area.
+TxDOT held a public meeting and a public hearing about this project in May 2019 and April 2020, respectively.
+TxDOT did not receive any comments related to any historic properties in the project area.

 Build Alternative: Pursuant to Stipulation IX, Appendix 6 "Undertakings with the Potential to Cause Effects per 36 CFR 800.16(i)" of the Section 106 PA and the MOU, On January 9, 2020, TxDOT historians determined that there are no historic properties affected by this project.
 In compliance with the Antiquities Code of Texas and the MOU, TxDOT historians determined project activities have no potential for adverse effects.
 Individual project coordination with SHPO is not required.
-See Appendix G: Resources Agency Coordination for historic resources coordination documentation.
+See Appendix G: Resource Agency Coordination for historic resources coordination.